cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     two roots of x in the field F whenever x is square.
     To maintain compatibility across implementations while allowing implementors leeway for optimizations, this document does not require sqrt() to return a particular value.
-Instead, as explained in {{point-sign}}, any higher-level function that computes square roots also specifies how to determine the sign of the result.
+Instead, as explained in {{point-sign}}, any function that calls sqrt also specifies how to determine the correct result.

     The preferred way of computing square roots is to fix a deterministic algorithm particular to F. We give several algorithms in {{appx-sqrt}}.
-    Regardless of the method chosen, the sqrt function should be implemented in constant time.

 -   sgn0(x): This function returns either 0 or 1 indicating the "sign" of x, where sgn0(x) == 1 just when x is "negative".